Mijick/PopupView/README.md

 # Our other open source SwiftUI libraries
-[Navigattie] - Easier and cleaner way of navigating through your app
+[Navigattie] - Easier and cleaner way of navigating through your app [GridView] - Lay out your data with no effort

 [MIT]: https://en.wikipedia.org/wiki/MIT_License